RBGKew/bioinfo-utils/docs/index.md

 - KewHPC cluster
 - HATTA cluster
-- the Linux Workstations in the Jodrell computer room
+- the Linux Workstations in the Jodrell
-- Inforamton and basic help with some bioinformatic software

-These pages are public so **do not post _passwords_, _keys_, or _other sensitive information_**.
+- the Kew SFTP service

 This documentation is available on the organisation github or linked [readthedocs.org](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/) accounts.
 Please contact [Matt Clarke](mailto:m.clarke@kew.org) for requests.